 A blast of the whistle.
 A wave of the green flag.
-Belmond Andean Explorer sets off on its first adventure from Cusco to Lake Titicaca and Arequipa in Peru.
+Follow Rosh Mahtani's account of Andean Explorer, A Belmond Train, Peru as it sets off from Cusco to Lake Titicaca and Arequipa.

 Before the train even begins to move, I am transported.
 The seductive jazz notes of its Piano Bar make me feel like I have travelled back into the glamorous 1920s.
 My mind wanders to the journey ahead, through Peru’s rich and varied cultures and landscapes.